Customer Relationship Management

 Finding a foundation for your CRM and sales hub

-A solid foundation is just as essential to the business world as it is to the construction industry.
+Having a solid foundation to build upon is just as essential to the business world as it is to the construction industry.
 For us, there’s no place quite like monday.com.
 We’ve identified this as our preferred place for building all extensions of our business.
 Starting with our CRM and expanding from there.

 CarbonCRM, the C-R-M for Everyone

-Finally, being able to customize your pipeline, process, and lead flow should be a default feature of any CRM.
-Nowadays, businesses are not copy-paste, so why use copy-pasted solutions?
+Being able to alter and customize your pipeline, process, and lead flow should be a default feature of any CRM.
+Nowadays, businesses are not copy-pasted entities, so why use systems not tailored to your business needs and goals?
 Simply put, you shouldn’t have to!

-The CarbonCRM, our first end-to-end solution, is an automated and customizable CRM Suite for monday.com.
+The CarbonCRM, our first end-to-end solution, a fully automated and customizable CRM Suite for monday.com.
 Built entirely inside monday.com, our Suite is ready to expand your sales efforts and integrate within your workflow.
 Everything you need and everything you read above is possible with the CarbonCRM!
-Check out this in-depth monday.com CRM comparison from Polished Geek.

 CarbonCRM is now in the monday marketplace!
 View the CarbonCRM on monday.com